US drilling approvals increase despite Biden climate pledge

 Decisions on about 4,700 drilling applications remained pending as of June 1, which means approvals are likely to continue at a heavy pace as officials work through a backlog left over from the Trump administration, said Fawcett, the industry analyst.

-Environmentalists who share the administration’s goals on climate have expressed growing frustration in recent weeks as the prospects for a ban on drilling fade.
-They contend the administration has authority to take executive action that would stop further permits from being issued, but has caved to Republican pressure.
+Environmentalists who share the administration’s goals on climate have expressed growing frustration as prospects for a ban on drilling fade.
+They contend the administration could take executive action that would stop further permits but has caved to Republican pressure.

 “Every indication is they have no plans of actually fulfilling their campaign promise,” said Mitch Jones, policy director for the environmental group Food & Water Watch.
 “The result of that will be continued and increasing development of fossil fuels on public lands, which means more climate change.”

+Economists and other experts have been skeptical about how much impact a permit ban would have.
+Companies simply could shift onto private and state lands and keep drilling, said University of Chicago deputy dean Ryan Kellogg.

-The administration’s defenders say that it’s been forced to be pragmatic in the face of a Senate split 50-50 between Democrats and Republicans and questions over whether the government could legally stop drilling on leases already sold to companies.
+The administration’s defenders say it’s being pragmatic in the face of a Senate split 50-50 between Democrats and Republicans and questions over whether the government could legally stop drilling on leases already sold to companies.

 That’s meant forgoing a drilling ban in hopes of getting bipartisan support for a huge infrastructure package that includes clean energy incentives and other measures to address global warming.